 The Norwich Buddhist Centre welcomes booked visits from educational and community groups of all ages, from primary and secondary schools to universities, colleges and teacher training groups.
 We are also happy to visit your school or college and aim to tailor visits to the particular learning needs and interests of your children and students.

-There is a suggested donation, for visits to the Buddhist Centre or to your school, of £55 plus any travelling expenses incurred.
-(And a suggested donation of £110 if we're visiting your school for the whole day).
-However these are not set fees and shouldn't be prohibitive.
+There is a charge, for visits to the Buddhist Centre or to your school, of £70 plus any travelling expenses incurred.
+(And a charge of £140 plus travel if we're visiting your school for the whole day).

 To find out more about arranging a school visit, please: